JessSumner57/JessSumner57/README.md

 - 🐸 Data Science - BBC Analyst
 - :woman_dancing: I’m interested in Spatial Analysis
-- :lion:I’m currently learning a time-series research
+- :lion:I’m currently refining data warehousing skills
 - 💞️ I’m looking to collaborate on new projects and am open to new ideas